szefoka/Go-tracing-tutorial/README.md

 ```

 # go tool trace
-To make it up and running:
-Download the go repository from github
+To make it up and running, download the go repository from github
 ```
 git clone https://github.com/golang/go.git
 ```
-step into the newly downloaded directory, and copy the misc directory to $(go env GOROOT)/
+Step into the newly downloaded directory, and copy the misc directory to $(go env GOROOT)/
 ```
+cd go/
 cp misc $(go env GOROOT)/
 ```
 Now you can see the order of goroutines and events running in your go program